This Costa Rican Gallo Pinto (Rice and Beans) is made using only pantry staples and then is topped with a satisfying fried egg.

 Fluff the rice with a fork and then stir in some beans.
 The traditional bean of choice is really black beans, but I also saw red beans.
 My family’s favorite legume is the chickpea so I typically go with that.
 Along with the beans, also add in that Salsa Lizano, or the substitute you made.

 At this point, your Gallo Pinto is done and is ready to serve.
 BUT, if you want to make it even more amazing, I urge you to fry up some eggs (I really like them basted like this) and serve those on top.
+You could also top with sour cream and sliced avocado.

 - Olive oil